 Brian Dossey, City Manager

 Mr. Dossey has served the Town of Colma for over fifteen years.
 Brian started as Recreation Manager in 2003, was promoted to the Director of Recreation Services in 2005, Administrative Services Director in 2016, and City Manager in December 2017.
-During Brian's time at the Town he has led the Recreation Department, managed Town-wide facility and landscape contracts, served as the Americans with Disability Act (ADA) Coordinator, Risk Manager and Safety Committee Chair, developed and managed Capital Improvement Projects, and served on County and Regional committees such as the San Mateo County Recreation Directors group and Associated of Bay Area Governments Assured Liability Assurance Network (ABAG PLAN).
+During Brian's time at the Town he has led the Recreation Department and Human Resources, managed Town-wide Facility, Information Technology and Landscape Contracts, served as the Americans with Disability Act (ADA) Coordinator, Risk Manager and Safety Committee Chair, developed and managed Capital Improvement Projects, and served on County and Regional committees such as the San Mateo County Recreation Directors group and Associated of Bay Area Governments Pooled Liability Assurance Network (ABAG PLAN).

-Brian's familiarity with the Residential and Business community, Leadership Team and Staff enabled him to hit the ground running keeping projects and programs moving forward, achieving City Council Goals as set through the Strategic Plan.
+Brian's familiarity with the Residential and Business community, Leadership Team and Staff enabled him to hit the ground running keeping projects and programs moving forward, achieving City Council Goals as set through the Strategic Plan and Capital Improvement Program.
 Brian understands the importance of community and is always keeping their interest in mind when presenting solutions to difficult problems.

 Town Hall Staff is proud to serve residents, businesses, colleagues and the general public.
 In partnership with the City Council, we meet the changing needs of the community through open communication and careful use of resources.
 Our contributions enrich us professionally and enhance the quality of life for all who live and work in the Town of Colma.